Phantom Manor: Attraction

 Like the Haunted Mansions located in other Disney parks, only the introduction of the ride (the Octagonal Portrait Gallery) takes place in the visible Manor façade.
 The actual ride itself takes place in a large warehouse-style show building hidden behind the Manor.

 Phantom Manor's Omnimover portion is similar to the Disneyland Haunted Mansion's system.
 The track layouts of both are almost identical, but not completely.
 The main difference is that Phantom Manor's track is slightly longer, primarily to accommodate the Phantom Canyon scenes that substitute for the graveyard scenes in the other rides.
-Many scenes from the classic Haunted Mansions are replicated, but altered to incorporate the new Western theme and plot, such as the Octagonal Portrait Gallery, the Portrait Corridor, the Endless Hallway, the Conservatory, the Corridor of Doors, Madame Leota's Seance Room, the Ballroom, and even the busts singing Grim Grinning Ghosts.
+Many scenes from the classic Haunted Mansions - such as the Octagonal Portrait Gallery, the Portrait Corridor, the Endless Hallway, the Conservatory, the Corridor of Doors, Madame Leota's Seance Room, the Ballroom, and even the busts singing Grim Grinning Ghosts - are replicated but altered to incorporate the new Western theme and plot.

 Outside queue

 In the original Haunted Mansions at Disneyland, the Magic Kingdom and Tokyo Disneyland, the mansion was designed to look clean and aesthetically pleasing.
 Phantom Manor, however, is designed to look clearly derelict and stands at the top of a small hill, looking out onto the southern side of Big Thunder Mountain, with a commanding view of the washed out trestle, the mine elevator, and the second lift hill.
 The Manor's grounds are untended, overgrown with weeds and scattered with dead vegetation.

 Upon entering the grounds, guests can see a bat guard box and a plaque on the wall which reads Phantom Manor – Non Omnis Moriar (Latin for "I shall not die completely").
 A derelict gazebo stands on the lawn that has a tea set laid out.
-Originally, these used to move to mimic two people pouring and drinking tea; at night, the light in the gazebo flickers.
+At night, the light in the gazebo flickers.
 The gazebo also contains a music box playing within (since 2001, this music box track is also used in Disneyland's version for use on the annual seasonal overlay).
 This is also the only mansion in any of the parks that has guests enter the ride through the front door.
 Shadows and lights can be seen from within the house at nighttime.
-Melanie can also be seen from a window in the façade carrying a candle from one window to the next.
+Melanie can also be seen from a window in the façade.